Rumours gain weight on Ferrari & Sauber

 Ross Brawn reveals the new F1 vision

-5 responses to “Rumours gain weight on Ferrari & Sauber
+5 thoughts on “Rumours gain weight on Ferrari & Sauber”

 1. I’m surprised you haven’t put this together with the quote with Stefano gave a few weeks ago saying Alonso could drive for Ferrari next year.